u-root/gobusybox/README.md

 found on the local file system are also written there.

 The directory structure we generate resembles a $GOPATH-based source tree, even if we are combining module-based Go commands.
-This just lends code reuse within
-bb: if you remove all the go.mod file, and add in vendored files, the tree still compiles.
+This just lends itself to code reuse within bb: if you remove all the go.mod file, and add in vendored files, the tree still compiles.

 ```
 /tmp/bb-$NUM/
-├── go.mod                            << generated top-level main module go.mod (see below)
 └── src
+    ├── bb.u-root.com
-    ├── bb
+    │   └── bb
+    │       ├── go.mod                << generated main module go.mod (see below)
+    │       ├── main.go               << ./src/pkg/bb/bbmain/cmd/main.go (with edits)
+    │       └── pkg
+    │           └── bbmain
-    │   └── main.go                   << generated main.go
+    │               └── register.go   << ./src/pkg/bb/bbmain/register.go
     └── github.com
         └── u-root
             ├── u-bmc